TommyJones/textmineR/cran-comments.md

-### Resubmission
+### Update
-This is a resubmission.
-In this version I have addressed issues causing a compilation ERROR or Solaris.
-Specifically, I have
+This is an update, moving textmineR from version 1.5.1 to 1.6.0.

-* Replaced the C header "math.h" with the preferred "cmath"
+In this version I have

-* Explicitly cast integers as double before performing sqrt or log
+* Added deprecation warning to ProbCoherence
-* Explicitly declared log and sqrt as coming from the std library
+* Allowed for arguments of number of cores to be passed to every function that uses implicit parallelziation

-In the previous resubmission(s) I have
+* Allowed for passing of libraries to TmParallelApply (makes this function truely independent of textmineR)

-* Restructured most example code so that it can be checked explicitly
+* For Vec2Dtm ensured that stopwords and custom stopwords are lowercased when lower = TRUE
-* Removed RcppArmadillo from imports
+* Updated README example to use model caches

 ### Test environments